jrleeman/TGE/content/electronics/soldering.rst

 * **Solder Vacuum** - When removing many through-hole components, it is useful to purchase a solder vacuum.
-These can be a separate tool used to suck up melted solder or a dedicate iron with hollow tip and vacuum pump.
+These can be a separate tool used to suck up melted solder or a dedicated desoldering iron with a hollow tip and built in vacuum pump.
 Desoldering with these tools can be very fast.

   .. figure:: ./images/solder_vac.jpg
      :align: center